Lululemon Athletica (NASDAQ:LULU) Issues Quarterly Earnings Results

-Lululemon Athletica (NASDAQ:LULU – Get Free Report) released its quarterly earnings results on Thursday.
-The apparel retailer reported $5.29 earnings per share (EPS) for the quarter, beating the consensus estimate of $5.00 by $0.29, Briefing.com reports.
-Lululemon Athletica had a net margin of 16.11% and a return on equity of 46.89%.
-The firm had revenue of $3.21 billion during the quarter, compared to the consensus estimate of $3.19 billion.
-During the same quarter last year, the firm earned $4.40 earnings per share.
-The company’s revenue for the quarter was up 15.6% on a year-over-year basis.
+Lululemon Athletica (NASDAQ:LULU – Get Free Report) released its quarterly earnings data on Thursday.
+The apparel retailer reported $5.29 earnings per share for the quarter, beating the consensus estimate of $5.00 by $0.29, Briefing.com reports.
+The business had revenue of $3.21 billion for the quarter, compared to analyst estimates of $3.19 billion.
+Lululemon Athletica had a return on equity of 46.89% and a net margin of 16.11%.
+The company’s revenue was up 15.6% compared to the same quarter last year.
+During the same period in the previous year, the company posted $4.40 EPS.

 Lululemon Athletica Stock Performance

-A number of equities research analysts have commented on LULU shares.
-KeyCorp reduced their price target on Lululemon Athletica from $570.00 to $515.00 and set an “overweight” rating on the stock in a research report on Friday.
-UBS Group increased their target price on shares of Lululemon Athletica from $429.00 to $470.00 and gave the company a “neutral” rating in a research report on Friday, December 8th.
-Wedbush dropped their price target on shares of Lululemon Athletica from $548.00 to $492.00 and set an “outperform” rating on the stock in a research report on Friday.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Lululemon Athletica from $500.00 to $502.00 and gave the stock a “buy” rating in a research report on Friday, December 8th.
-Finally, Raymond James lifted their target price on shares of Lululemon Athletica from $495.00 to $520.00 and gave the stock an “outperform” rating in a research note on Wednesday, January 10th.
-Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and twenty-four have assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $496.59.

-Lululemon Athletica declared that its board has initiated a share repurchase plan on Thursday, December 7th that authorizes the company to buyback $1.00 billion in shares.
-This buyback authorization authorizes the apparel retailer to buy up to 1.7% of its stock through open market purchases.
-Stock buyback plans are generally a sign that the company’s board believes its shares are undervalued.
+Lululemon Athletica declared that its Board of Directors has initiated a share buyback program on Thursday, December 7th that allows the company to buyback $1.00 billion in shares.
+This buyback authorization allows the apparel retailer to buy up to 1.7% of its stock through open market purchases.
+Stock buyback programs are often a sign that the company’s board believes its stock is undervalued.

 Lululemon Athletica Inc, together with its subsidiaries, designs, distributes, and retails athletic apparel, footwear, and accessories under the lululemon brand for women and men.
 It operates in two segments, Company-Operated Stores and Direct to Consumer.
 The company offers pants, shorts, tops, and jackets for healthy lifestyle, such as yoga, running, training, and other activities.